China June inflation edges up, producer deflation stays entrenched

 Li Huiyong, economist at Shenyin & Wanguo Securities in Shanghai, said inflation was still at a low level

-China's anemic economy has had a difficult year.
+China's anaemic economy has had a difficult year.
 A steady stream of policy-loosening steps has not revived activity.
-Worse, a swooning Chinese stock market that has plunged nearly one-third in the past month, wiping out around $4 trillion so far, has further rattled confidence.
+Worse, a swooning Chinese stock market .CSI300 .SSEC that has plunged nearly one-third in the past month, wiping out around $4 trillion so far, has further rattled confidence.

 To calm panicky investors, China has in the past week launched a rescue plan for plunging share prices that includes halting initial public offerings and ordering Chinese brokerages and fund managers to buy at least 120 billion yuan ($19.3 billion) of stocks.